KomodoPlatform/NotaryNodes/season4/candidates/SwissCertifiers/README.md

 of view, our contributions will be at the application and SDK level.
 There might also be some innovative synergies at the applied research level.

-Following is an example of a reference to Komodo DEX in our latest co-authored chapter called "A Survey of KYC/AML for Cryptocurrencies Transactions" as part the "Handbook of Research on Cyber Crime and Information Privacy” (to be published soon)
+For example, we have mentioned Komodo DEX in our latest co-authored chapter called "A Survey of KYC/AML for Cryptocurrencies Transactions" as part the "Handbook of Research on Cyber Crime and Information Privacy" (to be published soon)

-Other examples are Binance DEX or Komodo DEX (Komodo—An Open, Composable Smart Chain Platform, n.d.), which is even working as a smartphone application (Decentralized Exchanges, 2019)

 Server Specifications
 ---------------------